 Project lead, motion tracking, projection mapping: Martin Fröhlich

 cineDesk is a versatile previsualization tool that provides real-time simulations for the development of film scenes, VR experiences and games in 3D spaces.
 In the preproduction process of films, cineDesk primarily supports scene blocking and lighting previsualization.
 Directors, cinematographers and production designers can collaboratively explore how space, props and acting, are translated into cinematic sequences.
 The positions and movements of the virtual actors and the virtual camera in the 3D space are rendered in real time into 2D videos with the help of the Unreal game engine.
 This allows staging and visualization ideas to be explored interactively as a team.
 And, by means of virtual reality goggles, the virtual 3D space can be entered and experienced directly.

 cineDesk, is a further development of the Previs Table, which goes back to cooperation with Stockholm University of the Arts.
 The actual research focuses on advanced features and multiple applications (e.g. for gaming, stage design, architecture etc.)

-The Umbrella Project is an ongoing research project that explores the use of 3D audio and projection mapping to achieve a sense of immersion without isolating participants from the real world; essentially, enabling an imaginary fantasy world come to life in our own.
+The Umbrella Project is an ongoing research project that explores the use of 3D audio and projection mapping to achieve a sense of immersion without isolating participants from the real world, essentially, enabling an imaginary fantasy world to come to life in our own.
 We employ multiple levels of 3D audio and projection mapping (both directly within and on the umbrella, as well as throughout the room itself) in order to transport the participant into this virtual world.